tokenized/tokenized-sdk-example-react/README.md

 and
 [`tokenized/tokenized-sdk-example-react` (GitHub repo)](https://github.com/tokenized/tokenized-sdk-example-react).

+- **`0.5.0` 2021-06-25** – Adds SDK support, and UI in the example app, to handle new account creation, passphrase reset, recovery phrase backup, and account restoration from the recovery phrase.
 - **`0.4.0` 2021-05-31** — First customer preview release.
-Treasury balance list
-  structure redesigned to provide all relevant quantities precalculated with highly flexible formatting and currency conversions.
-Full documentation of the library interfaces is now built into the READMEs.
+Full documentation of
+  the library interfaces is now built into the READMEs.
 - **`0.3.0` 2021-05-24** — Fully-functional querying and formatting of treasury
   balance lists, and initial support for listing contracts, using React Query for data fetching.
 Internationalization support with React Intl (FormatJS).